Love French Food

 6. Add the shallot and chives, and toss again.

-7. Taste and adjust the seasoning, do you need more salt or pepper?
+7. Taste and adjust the seasoning.
+Do you need more salt or pepper?

 8. Then serve immediately.

-Pro tip: Toss gently - as all salads should be.
+Pro tip: Toss gently, as all salads should be.

-How To Make The Dressing
+How To Make Salade Auvergnate Dressing

 Prepare a smooth vinaigrette by mixing in the following order.